cxcandid/GeorefExtension/README.md

 We can use the Georeferencer Extension to crop already georeferenced images as well.
 We can drag & drop a GeoTIFF or GeoPDF into the Georeferencer Map Canvas and call `Create Virtual Raster` without specifying any GCP.

-## Want to crop an WMS/WMTS/TMS Service?
+## Want to crop a WMS/WMTS/TMS Service?
 We can even crop WMS/WMTS/TMS services if we load the service via a GDAL WMS description file (i.e. osm.xml).
 We can set the required tile level with `<TileLevel>xx</TileLevel>`.